Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 ### Repository web scripts

-Repository web scripts encapsulate access and modification of content/data held in the content repository; therefore, they are provided and exposed only by the Alfresco Content Services server.
+Repository web scripts encapsulate access and modification of content/data held in the content repository; therefore, they are provided and exposed only by the Content Services server.

 Data web scripts provide a server interface for client applications to query, retrieve, update, and perform processes, typically using request and response formats such as XML and JSON.